Menu

 The goals of this survey are well aligned to support the requirements of Bill 46, The Excellent Care for All Act passed as part of the Hospitals Act in June 2010.
 This bill stipulates that every organization shall carry out surveys once every two fiscal years collecting information on the satisfaction of ‘employees’ and ‘other persons’ with their experience working for or providing services within the organization and to solicit views about the quality of care provided by the health care organization.
 Volunteers play an important role in supporting patient care and services in the hospital sector and their feedback through a standardized survey process provides important information to support volunteer engagement and organizational goals and objectives.

 The survey tool was developed by Christine Burych, Alison Caird, Joanne Fine Schwebel, Michael Fliess and Heather Hardie with guidance from a Senior Research Advisor with NRC+PICKER Canada who specializes in patient and staff satisfaction projects and quality improvement methods.
 The survey was first piloted in 2006 by nine Toronto hospitals.
 The original project work for the survey was funded through the Department of Canadian Heritage, Government of Canada.
-For more information on the pilot project and the development of the survey methodology, read

 Powered by Wild Apricot Membership Software